Mint Pesto

 mint pesto

 Mint grows like a weed, so finding a tasty use for all that herb feels satisfying.
 Try this twist on traditional pesto alongside lamb kebobs or steak.
 Slather it on your baked potato or thin it with extra lemon juice and olive oil for a simple salad dressing.
-I brought my three favorite pestos to Daytime Blue Ridge, my local TV news show.
-For a step-by-step on how to make mint pesto watch the segment here.
+Pesto can be made from nearly any leafy green.
+What will you make your next pesto from?

 Ingredients